Maroon (song): Background and release

-Composition

 Lyrics

 The lyrics of "Maroon" detail the memories of a long-gone romance: Swift's narrator reminisces about an ex-lover whom she used to dance with in New York City.
 The first verse recalls the romantic and sweet moments of their relationship, while the second details a fight that makes the couple realize bitter truths: the roses that they had imagined turned out to be carnations, and the narrator had to sacrifice rubies.
 In the bridge, the narrator laments how that relationship still haunts her ("And I wake with your memory over me/ That's a real fucking legacy, legacy").

 In the refrain, Swift's narrator associates various moments and items with red shades: the pink of a cheap rosé, the burgundy of a wine stain on her T-shirt, and the scarlet of how her cheeks blushed.
 She uses the color maroon to evoke the remnants of that relationship: a hickey on her neck, "the rust that grew between telephones", "the lips [she] used to call home", and the funeral carnations.
 Several commentators opined that the imagery of telephone wires rusting implies that the relationship in question was a long-distance one and fell apart due to lack of communication.

 Various interpretations connected "Maroon" to Swift's past songs.
 Billboard's Jason Lipshutz wrote that many of the lyrical motifs on "Maroon" were hallmarks in Swift's songwriting: memories in rich detail, vulnerability, missed romance, and the resultant feelings.
 Some reviewers noted a probable reference to Swift's 2012 album Red, with Carl Wilson from Slate saying that "Maroon" was a "more melancholy and experienced version" with similar themes about heartbreak.
 John Wohlmacher of Beats Per Minute wrote that in addition to Red, "Maroon" references the "flushed cheeks" imagery on "Illicit Affairs" (2020).
 He added that the New York setting was similar to the sentiments of "Cornelia Street" (2019) and "Hoax" (2020), which represented "a secret affair and emotionally crushing loss".
 Sharing the same idea, Powers and Rob Sheffield from Rolling Stone commented that "Maroon" was a sequel to "Cornelia Street", a track about a haunting romance set in New York.'
 Sheffield added that "Maroon" recalled the New York romance of "Holy Ground" from Red.